zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_kconfig.rst

 * The Kconfig file at the :file:`drivers` directory organizes the inclusion of the various Kconfig files needed for each supported driver in the system.

 * The Kconfig file at the :file:`misc` directory contains the configuration symbols that affect different aspects of the build system.
-For example, the :option:`Custom Compiler Options` and the :option:`Minimal Libc` are general build options that apply to the build system.
+For example, the *Custom Compiler Options* and the ``Minimal Libc`` are general build options that apply to the build system.  *Debugging Options* and *System Monitoring Options* are also examples of build options that apply to the entire system.
-  :option:`Debugging Options` and :option:`System
-  Monitoring Options` are also examples of build options that apply to the entire system.

 * The Kconfig file at the :file:`net` directory contains the different symbols that define the configuration options for the communications stack code.